Generating newsletter issues

 Direct editing

 Edit the subject line, preview text, or draft copy directly.
-Changes stay on screen as you work, but they are not saved to History until you click Save changes.
+Changes stay on screen as you work, but they are not saved to Issues until you click Save changes.

 Refine with AI